Graduate Research Funding

 How Large are the Awards?

 Not to exceed $1000.
 Proposals that include hiring and training undergraduate research assistants are eligible for a “top up” of up to $500, for a maximum of $1500.
-The total resources allocated to the program is $5,000.
+The total resources allocated to the program is about $5,000.

 What is the Proposal Deadline?

-April 1, 2021.
+March 29, 2024.
 Awards will be announced in May, and the funds will be available as soon as we can process the paperwork.

 What Activities are Supported?